dataminer-site/dataminer-site.github.io/docs/extensions/spatial.md

 ## Spatial Scalar Functions

 The spatial extension implements a large number of scalar functions and overloads.
-Most of these are implemented using the [GEOS](https://libgeos.org/) library, but we'd like to implement more of them natively in this extension to better utilize DuckDB's vectorized execution and memory management.
+Most of these are implemented using the [GEOS](https://libgeos.org/) library, but we'd like to implement more of them natively in this extension to better utilize DataMiner's vectorized execution and memory management.
 The following symbols are used to indicate which implementation is used:

 🧭 – GEOS – functions that are implemented using the [GEOS](https://libgeos.org/) library